 Instructions for Cayston Reconstitution

 Cayston should be administered immediately after reconstitution.
 Do not reconstitute Cayston until ready to administer a dose.

 Take one amber glass vial containing Cayston and one diluent ampule from the carton.
-To open the glass vial, carefully remove the metal ring by lifting or pulling the tab and remove the gray rubber stopper.
+To open the glass vial, carefully remove the blue cap and metal ring and remove the gray rubber stopper.
 Twist the tip off the diluent ampule and squeeze the liquid into the glass vial.
 Replace the rubber stopper, then gently swirl the vial until contents have completely dissolved.

 The empty vial, stopper, and diluent ampule should be disposed of properly upon completion of dosing.

 Instructions for Cayston Administration

 Cayston is administered by inhalation using an Altera Nebulizer System.
 Cayston should not be administered with any other nebulizer.
 Cayston should not be mixed with any other drugs in the Altera Nebulizer Handset.

 Cayston is not for intravenous or intramuscular administration.